gvwilson/thirdbit/src/fiction/arecibo/index.md

 The Ethiopian looks up at him, and this time there actually are tears in his eyes.
 "I can't do that either," he whispers.
-He bows his head for a moment, then stands and begins to gather the few books he will bring with him.

 *Otgon dies when a Georgian knifes him in a campfire squabble over a game of dice.
 Batu loses an arm in battle outside Balkh,